google-research/mt-metrics-eval/README.md

 meta-info, for the WMT metrics tasks from 2019-2022.
 This can be done via software, or by directly accessing the files in a linux directory structure, in a straightforward format.
-- Access human and automatic metric scores for the above data
+- Access human and automatic metric scores for the above data.
 - Reproduce the official results from the WMT metrics tasks.
 For WMT22, there is a colab to do this; other years require a bit more work.
 - Compute various correlations and perform significance tests on correlation